avinashchavan19/healthcare-data-analysis-sql/README.md

 ## 🔍 Key Business Questions

-- Which treatments contribute the most to overall revenue?
+- Which treatments contribute the highest revenue?
 - Who are the top revenue-generating doctors?
-- Which patients contribute the highest total spending?
+- Which patients contribute the most to total spending?
 - How is revenue distributed across treatments and patients?

 ---

 ## 📊 Key Insights

-- Top 3 treatments contribute the majority of hospital revenue
+- Top treatments contribute a major portion of total hospital revenue
-- A small percentage of patients account for high total spending
+- A small group of patients accounts for high overall spending
 - Certain doctors consistently generate higher revenue than others
-- Some treatments have high frequency but lower profitability
+- Some treatments have high frequency but relatively lower profitability

 ---